jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

             class: 'Student',
             level: 100
            }
 - "The UI will display a list of hero names if you add some to the backend API using [Postman](https://www.postman.com/)."
 So I guess I'll only have names display if I do a post request with the API, but it doesn't save them and I have to make routing compenents so Im not sure.
-I guess I'll just do the post request.
+I guess I'll just do the post request.(Update 3/28: I thought i was gonna have to create routing components for each one and didn't realize I could just do one for all the heroes details)
 - Post Request using postman.
 Heroes I'll be using:
 {
   "id" : "1",